Baja Fairy Duster: Charming Nonstop Bloomer

 How to Plant

-The rule of thumb when planting any shrub or tree in the desert is to dig a hole three times as wide as the root ball but no deeper.
-Amending the soil is not recommended.
-Counterintuitively, backfilling with the same native soil you just dug up helps your plant develop a stronger root system.
+The rule of thumb when planting any shrub in the desert is to dig a hole three times as wide as the root ball but no deeper.

 When to Plant

 The second best time is in spring, the earlier the better.
-This still gives your plant time to get established before the intense heat of June arrives.
+This still it time to get established before the intense heat of June arrives.

 How to Care for Baja Fairy Duster

-Whether you’ve recently planted a fairy duster or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.
+Whether you’ve recently planted a Baja fairy duster or have an existing plant in your yard, here’s how to take care of it to keep it healthy and looking its best.

 How to Water New Plants